Introduction

 Elevating to a Non-Existent Position

-Jesus is not Almighty God as many people think.
-He is never presented as such in Scripture (although He is given the title “God” in certain passages).
+Jesus is not Almighty God, as many people believe.
+He is never presented as such in Scripture (although He is referred to as “God” in certain passages).
 Jesus is the beloved Son of God, the only being who came into existence directly from Him.
-The inversion of titles hides this truth!
-The entire plan of salvation is centered on this great truth, which tells us that “God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
+The inversion of titles obscures this truth!
+The entire plan of salvation revolves around this great truth, as John 3:16 tells us: “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life“.

-Ephesians 4:30 – “And grieve not the Holy Spirit of God, whereby ye are sealed unto the day of redemption.“
+Ephesians 4:30 – “And grieve not the Holy Spirit of God, whereby ye are sealed unto the day of redemption“

 Conclusion